msqr1/Vosklet/README.md

 # Overview
-- A speech recognizer built on Vosk that can be run on the browser, inspired by [vosk-browser](https://github.com/ccoreilly/vosk-browser), but built from scratch and no code taken!
+- A lightweight speech recognizer built on Vosk that can be run on the browser, inspired by [vosk-browser](https://github.com/ccoreilly/vosk-browser), but built from scratch and no code taken!
 - Designed with basic/nothrow exception safety
 - See the *examples* folder for examples on using the API.
 - See *API.md* for the API reference